bitcraze/crazyflie-firmware/README.md

 # Unit testing

+## Running all unit tests

+With the environment set up locally

+        make unit

+with the docker builder image and the toolbelt

+        tb make unit

+## Running one unit test

+When working with one specific file it is often convinient to run only one unit test

+       make unit FILES=test/utils/src/TestNum.c

+or with the toolbelt

+       tb make unit FILES=test/utils/src/TestNum.c

+## Running unit tests with specific build settings

+Defines are managed by make and are passed on to the unit test code.
+Use the normal ways of configuring make when running tests.
+For instance to run test for Crazyflie 1

+      make unit PLATFORM=CF1

 ## Dependencies

-Frameworks for unit testing are pulled in as git submodules.
+Frameworks for unit testing and mocking are pulled in as git submodules.

 The testing framework uses ruby and rake to generate and run code.